 Around the same time, large numbers of Germans were immigrating to the United States.
 Like the Irish, most Germans were Catholic and "didn't keep the Sabbath" the way American Protestants did.
 They also seemed to drink lots of beer, which offended many Americans who still "clung to traditional Puritan values."

 Although the Know-Nothing party quickly faded away, the Irish and German remained and introduced many traditional ethnic foods to the United States, including spätzle, saurkraut, pretzels, pumpernickel bread, Irish Stew, corned beef, coddle, and goodey.

 Mashed Potato Pancakes are another popular Irish and German dish.
-Although no one nows if President Fillmore ever ate them, he surely would have enjoyed them if he tried this simple and simply delicious recipe for Garlic Mashed Potato Pancakes from Cat Cora at Oprah.com:
+And while no one knows today if President Fillmore ever ate them, he surely would have enjoyed these Garlic Mashed Potato Pancakes from Cat Cora at Oprah.com:

 5 large baking potatoes

 3 tsp. salt